-Residents of this corner of Provence with long memories will remember Chateau La Coste’s existence prior to its sale in 2002.
+Residents of this corner of Provence with long memories will remember Chateau La Coste’s existence before its sale in 2002.
 The estate was so very different before Irish business tycoon Paddy McKillen decided to invest in Provencal winemaking that year.
 Wine has been made in Provence for many centuries; the original buildings were constructed at the behest of the Bishop of Aix in 1682.
-The original bastide was used to defend the territory and even today visitors can see remnants of La Coste’s complex and fascinating history.
+The original bastide was used to defend the territory, and even today, visitors can see remnants of La Coste’s complex and fascinating history.
 Ancient pathways, a chapel, stone walls, and a gorgeous 17th-century rose-pink villa contrast delightfully with the modern additions.
 As with most French wine estates, La Coste changed hands several times over the centuries, although the previous owner held onto his estate for over 68 years.
 However, financial and other pressures conspired to form the perfect storm, and in 2002 the property was sold to entrepreneur Paddy Mckillen.
 The name will be instantly familiar to hoteliers worldwide; Mckillen part-owns several luxury properties, including The Berkeley hotel in London.

 In 2020, the modest and surprisingly reclusive Mckillen will celebrate over 17 years of owning what has become Provence’s most iconic tourist and wine destination.
-To say that he has invested heavily in the project is something of an understatement; Mckillen commissioned the construction of a new winery and visitor center, designed by prize-winning architects Renzo Piano and Jean Nouvel.
-The visitor center first opened its doors to the public in 2011, although Mckillen has since opened several restaurants and a luxury boutique hotel adjacent to the property.
-La Coste is not alone in offering luxury rural accommodation in Provence, but it has earned a justifiable reputation for its impeccably high standards, not least in the Francis Mallman collaboration restaurant.
+To say that he has invested heavily in the project is something of an understatement; Mckillen commissioned a new winery and visitor center, designed by prize-winning architects Renzo Piano and Jean Nouvel.
+The visitor center opened its doors to the public in 2011, although Mckillen has since opened several restaurants and a luxury boutique hotel adjacent to the property.
+La Coste is not alone in offering luxury rural accommodation in Provence.
+Still, it has earned a justifiable reputation for its impeccably high standards, not least in the Francis Mallman collaboration restaurant.
 The Argentine chef and author was only too keen to get involved with a project as prestigious as La Coste.
 To sample Mallman’s exquisite cuisine in a quiet corner of Le-Puy-Sainte-Réparade – paired with local wines, of course – is an experience every foodie must enjoy once in their lifetime.